A New Player's Guide to Magic the Gathering Puzzle Quest

 Powerful, but only good if you can get him to level 52, where Scoripon’s Sting kills instead of giving a minor debuff.
 He also maintains -2 to both green and white until level 52, which makes orb matching difficult.
 Recommended to avoid unless you can level him.

 This Bolas comes online at level 26 with medium benefits in Dragon-God’s Scorn.
 He maintains -2 to green and white until level 60, but has better mana bonuses in the other colors than B1 and B2.
 Weaker than B1 or B2 when fully leveled, this is still a very strong planeswalker.
-This won’t win games by itself like B2 can, but it’s strong enough and comes online early enough that I would recommend getting this if you see it over most mono and dual colored walkers.
+This won’t win games by itself like B2 can, but it’s strong enough and comes online early enough that I would recommend getting this if you see it over most mono and dual colored walkers, though I would try to get B2 first.
 The starting deck also includes Bolas’s Citadel, which is a powerful card draw support from WAR.

 Sarkhan Unbroken *****

 Similar to Jace2 in that his ult is the reason he’s good, and that it’s 4x better at level 60 than level 16.
 Tricolor means he levels slower, but the added size in card pool makes up for it.
 Comes online at level 30, when his ult will fetch you two creatures with full mana and haste, though you will likely want to reach 32 for the blue match bonus.
 Fully leveled, this is one of the most powerful planeswalkers in the game, and comes online early enough that I would recommend getting this if you see it over all mono and dual colored walkers.
 His starting deck also contains Avaricious Dragon, which is a powerful mythic from Origins you will want for all your red decks.